-Applicants, as well as having ecumenical openness, will be required to follow the ideals outlined in the Mission Statement of St. Clement's, namely to create
+Applicants, as well as having ecumenical openness, will be required to follow the ideals outlined in the Mission Statement of St. Clement's, namely to create ing and talking directly to God, but in to listen.

 'A Centre of Excellence in a peaceful environment for Christian communities and for those seeking spiritual renewal, education, rest, prayer and reflection'.